gsw85/DeepNude-AI-Tools-List/README.md

 ![Views](https://hits.dwyl.com/gsw85/DeepNude-AI-Tools-List.svg?label=views)

 This repository presents a curated and user-verified list of AI tools for NSFW (Not Safe For Work) image editing, specifically focusing on the de-nudification of individuals (male & female).
+In addition to this list, it also includes a comprehensive tools directory.
-It includes popular technologies like DeepNude, AI nude generation, and undress AI, while also discussing ethical considerations, legal implications, and the latest advancements in this controversial field.
+The repository features popular technologies like DeepNude, AI nude generation, and undress AI, while also discussing ethical considerations, legal implications, and the latest advancements in this controversial field.